sejong-rcv/MS-DePro/README.md

 # Multi-Modal Guided Multi-Source Domain Adaptation for Object Detection

-This is the official PyTorch implementation of MS-DePro (Under Review).
+This is the official PyTorch implementation of MS-DePro (KBS' 26).

 ## Outline